Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 09.46.56 UTC
+- WIB: Sabtu, 14 September 2024 10.26.48 UTC
-- WITA: Sabtu, 14 September 2024 10.46.56 UTC
+- WITA: Sabtu, 14 September 2024 11.26.48 UTC
-- WIT: Sabtu, 14 September 2024 11.46.56 UTC
+- WIT: Sabtu, 14 September 2024 12.26.48 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: inspirational
+Kategori: success